hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 edit the OAuth configuration by way of the "here" link in the yellow bar at the top of the "Configure GitHub" page.

-### Create a Workspace

-We will create an initial workspace and connect it to a temporary repo on your VCS provider.

-### Verify the Configuration

 ### Skip: Configure Acceptance Tests, Verify, and Complete

 The "Configure Acceptance Tests," "Configure Acceptance Test GitHub," "Verify,"